tektoncd/community/teps/0025-hermekton.md

 ### Goals

-* Allow Task authors to indicate that their Task can/should be run hermetically
+* Allow Task authors to designate which parts of a Task can/should be run hermetically
 * Allow TaskRun authors to designate particular runs to run hermetically
-* Allow Pipeline authors to designate that parts or all of a pipeline can/should be run hermetically
+* Allow Pipeline authors to designate which parts of a Pipeline can/should be run hermetically
 * Allow PipelineRun authors to designate particular runs to run hermetically
 * Allow post-build auditing to show clearly which *Runs were run hermetically